 The family tussle at Tuskys in 2012 was, for instance, linked to potential hostile take-over by an un-named retailer in the UK, but which never materialized.
 Naivas has also had its fair share of family feuds.
 More recently, one of the siblings accused his brothers of secretly conniving to sell a major stake in the retailer to an unknown buyer.
 Thanks to the intermittent family feuds, attempted acquisitions by foreign supermarkets such as Massmart have in the past proved futile.
 This is why Massmart elected to start its Kenyan operation, Games Stores, organically after a deal to acquire Naivas flopped in April 2014.

-The sector’s potential is estimated at over $7 billion, a figure which supports the interest of prospective investors.
 Despite the challenges, local retailers have particularly maintained dominance due to a strong brand heritage and visibility that have garnered them devotion among shoppers.